tcflab/protocols/tagmentation-based_deep-sequencing-protocol-for-CA04-influenza-virus.md

     - Average fragment should be 500 - 800 bps.
 If average fragment is higher than this, you might have trouble getting efficient clustering.
     - Look for samples with low-peaks.
 This might be primer dimer and may indicate the sample needs to be cleaned up again, either by bead cleanup or gel extraction.

-`You can probably stop at this stage if you are sending your samples off to be sequenced, other wise I have outlined the basic steps of loading an Illumina sequencing run below.`
+`You can probably stop at this stage if you are sending your samples off to be sequenced at a biotechnology center, otherwise I have outlined the basic steps of loading an Illumina sequencing run below.`

 3. Pool samples equimolarly to make a 4nM pool.
 There are many ways of doing this.
 We use an Excel sheet to assist with these calculations and are happy to share this sheet if it would be helpful to anyone.
 [Here](https://support.illumina.com/content/dam/illumina-support/documents/documentation/system_documentation/miseq/miseq-denature-dilute-libraries-guide-15039740-10.pdf) is Illumina's Denature and Dilute Library Guide.
-4. We usually confirm that the final pool is within 10% of 4nM by repeating Qubiting (and possibly BioAnalyzing if you are worried) of the final pool: (concentration in ng/µl) \ ((660g/mol)(average size (bp)) * 1,000,000 = final pool nM
+4. We usually confirm that the final pool is within 10% of 4nM by repeating Qubiting (and possibly BioAnalyzing if needed) of the final pool: (concentration in ng/µl) \ ((660g/mol)(average size (bp)) * 1,000,000 = final pool nM

 ## Loading a sequencing library on the Illumina MiSeq

 **Materials**
-- MiSeq Reagent Kit v3 (600 cycle): Illumina MS-102-3003 (this is a good option, but the v2 2x150 or 2x250 options will also work well)
+- MiSeq Reagent Kit v3 (600 cycle): Illumina MS-102-3003 (this is a good option, but the v2 2x150 or v2 2x250 options will also work well)
 - PhiX Control v3: Illumina FC-110-3001
 - NaOH, freshly diluted to 0.2N: standard
 - Tris-HCl, pH 8.5, 0.1% tween 20: FisherScientific Teknova T7724

 **Protocol**

-The below protcol is to prep at 16pM library spiked with 1% PhiX.
+The below protocol is to prep a 16pM library spiked with 1% PhiX.
 This will need to be adjusted depending on sequencing chemistry, library type etc.

-In general, bumping up the loading concentration will increase yield, but at the cost of read quality.
-1% PhiX is typically sufficient for fragmentation-based libraries, but may need to be increased substantially when sequencing amplicon libraries or libraries that will be low diversity.
+In general, bumping up the loading concentration will increase read yield, but at the cost of read quality.
+1% PhiX is typically sufficient for fragmentation-based libraries, but may need to be increased substantially when sequencing amplicon libraries or libraries that have low sequence diversity.

 [Here](https://www.illumina.com/content/dam/illumina-marketing/documents/products/other/miseq-overclustering-primer-770-2014-038.pdf) and [here](https://genohub.com/loading-concentrations-optimal-cluster-density/) are PDFs outlining Illumina's notes on optimizing cluster density.

-1. Dilute freshy NaOH - 800µl ultrapure water + 200µl 1.0N to achieve 0.2N NaOH.
+1. Dilute NaOH: 800µl ultrapure water + 200µl 1.0N to achieve 0.2N NaOH.
 Invert the tube to mix.
 2. Prep PhiX
-    - Create 4nM PhiX control in 5ul
+    - Create 4nM PhiX control in 5µl
-        - 2ul of 10nM PhiX control (from Illumina tube) + 3ul of 10mM Tris-HCl, pH 8.5, with 0.1% tween 20
+        - 2µl of 10nM PhiX control (from Illumina tube) + 3µl of 10mM Tris-HCl, pH 8.5, with 0.1% tween 20
     - Denature 4nM PhiX control
-        - 5ul 4nM PhiX library + 5ul 0.2N NaOH @ 5 mins @ room temp
+        - 5µl 4nM PhiX library + 5µl 0.2N NaOH @ 5 mins @ room temp
     - Create 20pM library
-        - Add 990ul HT1 = 1ml of 20pM PhiX library
+        - Add 990µl HT1 = 1ml of 20pM PhiX library
     - Create 16pM PhiX library
-        - 480ul 20pM PhiX + 120ul HT1 = 600ul 16pM PhiX
+        - 480µl 20pM PhiX + 120µl HT1 = 600µl 16pM PhiX
 3. Prep Library
-    - Pool 4nM library in 250µl (see “sample sheet slide”).
+    - Pool 4nM library in X µl (X = variable, depending on number and concentration of samples).
 Bring up final volume with RSB, not water.
-Pipetted >1µl of each sample.
+Pipette >1µl of each sample.
 Qubit the final library to ensure that you created a 4nM library.
     - Denature 4nM library
     - 5µl of 4nM library + 5µl 0.2N NaOH @ 5 mins @ room temp
     - Create 20pM library